UPDATE COMING SOON

 Lene was worried about this at first, but when she and Les Chappell got to New York with their multi-track in late September 1982, working with Bob Clearmountain and his engineer Dick Wingate turned out very well.

-but he balanced the sound better in order to make it appear as one record, so it would not be noticeable that the songs were recorded in different studios with different engineers.
+Bob Clearmountain only provided better sound balance in order to make it appear as "one" record, so it would not be noticeable that the songs have been recorded in different studios with different engineers.

-Lene mentioned she didn't want the album to sound patchy; she wanted it to appear like "one positive impact".
+Lene has mentioned that she did not want the album to sound patchy; she wanted it to appear like "one positive impact".

 She was so happy to work with Bob Clearmountain that she said he would use him again in the future.